-Party-wear border sarees have become popular even in America for variety of color combination, embroidery work and fabric used.
-While matching blouse pieces that come along are truly fabulous.
-A saree is a strip of fabric ranging from four to nine yards in length that is drape over body.
+Party-wear border saree are popular in America for variety of color combination, embroidery work and fabric used.
+While matching blouse that come along these sarees are truly fabulous.
+A saree is a strip of fabric usually nine yards in length that is drape over body.
 It is most popular in India, Nepal, Sri Lanka, Bhutan, Burma, Malaysia, and Singapore.
-There are more than 80 recorded ways to wear a sari.
-These sarees are ideal to be worn as a party wear and are considerably lighter than it actually looks.
-There is often heavy golden border work embroidery all over the saree which accounts as its uniqueness.
+There are more than 80 ways to wear a sari.
+These sarees are mostly wore at party since it is considerably lighter than it actually looks.
+There is often a heavy golden embroidery border all over the saree which make it unique.

 These beautiful collection features necessary attributes to complete a party-wear saree theme.
-Often they are in half-n-half patterns which helps to understand where to stop skirt portion and start with pallu.
-Designer sarees come with gorgeous work of colorful sequins, stones, beads and new materials.
-Further sarees are also embellished with zardosi, mirror work, sequins and aari making them the ideal tribute to beauty.
+Often they are in half and half pattern, which helps to understand where to stop skirt portion and start with pallu.
+Further, sarees are also embellish with zardosi, mirror work, sequins and aari making them the ideal tribute to beauty.
+Designer sarees come with gorgeous work of colorful sequins, stones, beads and new fabric.